 Making a homemade blend of natural essential oils for shaving also works perfectly for straightening beards.
 Similar to how you would stretch naturally curly locks, apply the oil on a damp beard and pull it flat.

 Beard wax plays a vital role in styling your mane.
-Whether you are a pro or a neophyte in growing beards, this is an essential you must keep.
+Whether you are a pro or a neophyte in growing beards, this is an essential you must keep, especially if you want a beard worthy of compliments.
 For beard enthusiast Scott Barnes, beard wax and a comb make for a quick, heat-free, and natural way to straighten beard hair.

 Check out how he does it in this video:

 Beard Care Essentials for Straight Beard